yuusheng/icursor/README.md

 (_WIP_)

-this package is helping you to curstomize your cursor in web looks like cursor in iPad
+This package is helping you to curstomize your cursor in web looks like cursor in iPad

 ## Usage